 Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, a homeowner with a federally backed mortgage loan, regardless of delinquency status, who's experiencing a financial hardship that's due directly or indirectly to COVID-19, can get a forbearance.

-The forbearance period will last up to 180 days and can be extended up to 180 additional days, provided that you request an extension during the "covered period" (see below).
-Some servicers, however, are initially offering a shorter 90-day forbearance.
+The forbearance period will last up to 180 days and can be extended up to 180 additional days, provided that you request the forbearance and extension during the "covered period" (see below).
+You also have to ask for the extension before your initial forbearance period ends.
+Also, some servicers are initially offering a shorter 90-day forbearance.
 Keep in mind that federal law provides extended relief—up to 360 days.
 If you need help enforcing your rights, consider hiring a foreclosure lawyer to help you.

-Also, the CARES Act gives you the ability to stop the forbearance at any time.
+The CARES Act also gives you the ability to stop the forbearance at any time.

 While the relevant section of the CARES Act doesn't define the term "covered period" during which you can ask for a forbearance, you should make your request before the sooner of December 31, 2020, or the termination date of the COVID-19 national emergency declaration.
 This definition of covered period is set forth in a different section of the Act, which addresses forbearances in connection with federally backed loans on multifamily properties.